The River Orwell stretches from the big container terminals at Felixstowe....

 This is possibly one of the largest marinas on the East Coast and is still in independent hands.
 It does have a waiting list for permanent berth holders but can normally accommodate visitors.
 The best plan is to contact them on VHF channel 80, or telephone 01473 659465.
 Advice can be obtained about the entry channel for deeper draft craft.
 A link to their website is provided below:

 All the normal Marina facilities are available here with water and electricity at each berth on the pontoons.
 Toilets, showers and launderettes are available ashore and they have WiFi rigged throughout the Marina.
-Overnight rates (2013) come out at £12.17 per metre with a weekly rate of £10.85
+Overnight rates (2022) come out at £2.58 per metre +VAT with a weekly rate of £1.94 per metre/day + VAT

-Diesel fuel is available near the entrance and Calor and camping gas can be obtained.
+Both Diesel and petrol is available near the entrance and Calor and camping gas can be obtained.
 Chandlery is available on site and some small provisions can also be obtained here.

 Full service facilities are available for your boat including a 60 tonne travel lift, a 20 tonne crane, a slipway and even scrubbing posts.
 All specialists are on-site with engineering, electrical, electronics, sail makers, and shipwrights.
 All in all pretty comprehensive.

 Food and drink can be obtained at the Haven Ports Yacht Club, based in the lightship within the Marina.
 They are welcoming to visitors and are currently expanding their premises.

 The little village of Levington can be reached by foot about two miles away, and offers a further pub but little else and no public transport to speak of.